maflcko/b-c-gui-translations-review/reviews/mt.md

         <translation>Iffirma messaġġi bl-indirizzi Bitcoin tiegħek biex tipprova li inti stess</translation>

 YES
-The translation is incomplete.
-The English phrase "to prove you own them" is not fully translated; "li inti stess" means "that you yourself" or "that you are" but doesn't finish the thought ("own them").
-The object ("them"/"the addresses") is missing in the Maltese translation.
+The translation is missing the object ("them") at the end, which makes the sentence incomplete and potentially confusing.
+The English sentence means "to prove you own them (the addresses)", but the Maltese translation stops at "to prove that you own", without saying what is owned.
+For clarity and completeness, the translation should specify what "them" refers to.

 Correct translation:
-Iffirma messaġġi bl-indirizzi Bitcoin tiegħek biex tipprova li inti s-sid tagħhom
+Iffirma messaġġi bl-indirizzi Bitcoin tiegħek biex tipprova li dawn huma tiegħek
 ```

 ```